malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 Current applications of machine learning for crystal detection only deal with spherically symmetric particles.
-Many molecular crystals are far more complicated, [@Beran2016] for example water Ice has 18 different polymorphs we have found so far, @Algara-Siller2015 with the most recent found in 2015.
+Many molecular crystals have a range of polymorphs. [@Beran2016] We have *found* 18 different polymorphs for Ice, @Algara-Siller2015 with the most recent found in 2015.
-Other examples of this diversity are to flufenamic acid [@Lopez-Mejias2012] with at least 9 polymorphs, and triacetone-triperoxide [@Reany2009] with at least 6 polymorphs.
+Other examples of this diversity are flufenamic acid [@Lopez-Mejias2012] with at least 9 polymorphs, and triacetone-triperoxide [@Reany2009] with at least 6 polymorphs.
 The prevalence of molecular polymorphs is such that @McCrone1965 noted that "the number of forms known for each compound is proportional to